-Member of the Health Care Team Provides patient-centered care by collaborating, coordinating, and/or facilitating comprehensive care with an nterdisciplinary/multidisciplinary health care team to determine and implement best practices for the individual and family.
-Member of the Profession Exhibits behaviors that reflect commitment to the growth and development of the role and function of nursing consistent with state and national regulations and with ethical and professional standards; aspires to improve the discipline of nursing and its contribution to society; and values self-assessment and the Needs The individual's psychosocial and spiritual requirements for health Nursing An integral part of the health care system, encompasses the promotion of health, prevention of illness, and care of physically ill, mentally ill, and Nursing Care Activities that focus on health promotion, health maintenance and or health restoration to assist individuals and families in community to attain and maintain health.
+Member of the Health Care Team Provides patient-centered care by collaborating, coordinating, and/or facilitating comprehensive care with an interdisciplinary/multidisciplinary health care team to determine and implement best practices for the individual and family.
+Member of the Profession Exhibits behaviors that reflect commitment to the growth and development of the role and function of nursing consistent with state and national regulations and with ethical and professional standards; aspires to improve the discipline of nursing and its contribution to society; and values self-assessment and the need for lifelong learning.
+Needs The individual's psychosocial and spiritual requirements for health promotion, maintenance, or restoration.
+Nursing An integral part of the health care system, encompasses the promotion of health, prevention of illness, and care of physically ill, mentally ill, and disabled people of all ages, in all health care and other community settings.
+Nursing Care Activities that focus on health promotion, health maintenance and or health restoration to assist individuals and families in community to attain and maintain health.
 Nursing Decisions Use clinical reasoning guided by evidence-based practice to determine and implement nursing interventions.
-Nursing Nursing actions based on theoretical knowledge that is performed to Interventions promote, maintain or restore health for individuals and their families.
+Nursing Interventions Nursing actions based on theoretical knowledge that are performed to promote, maintain or restore health for individuals and their families.
 Nursing Process A systematic method, using critical thinking, to identify and treat actual and/or potential health problems/life processes.
-Patient Safety Advocate Promotes safety in the individual and family environment by: following scope and standards of nursing practice; practicing within the parameters of individual knowledge, skills and attitudes; identifying and reporting actual and potential unsafe practices while complying with Nation Patient Safety Goals for reducing Problem Solving A process of determining an effective solution/decision.
+Patient Safety Advocate Promotes safety in the individual and family environment by: following scope and standards of nursing practice; practicing within the parameters of individual knowledge, skills and attitudes; identifying and reporting actual and potential unsafe practices while complying with Nation Patient Safety Goals for reducing hazards to individuals in the health care setting.
+Problem Solving A process of determining an effective solution/decision.
 Professionalism Multifaceted concept involving competency, legal and ethical responsibilities as well as honesty, teamwork, and integrity.
-Accepts responsibility for the quality of nursing care and provides Centered-Care safe, compassionate nursing care using a systematic process (also nursing process), that focuses on the needs and preferences of the individual and their families while incorporating professional values and ethical principles into nursing practice.
-Quality Facility-specific processes participated in to promote quality nursing care.
+Provider of Patient Centered-Care Accepts responsibility for the quality of nursing care and provides safe, compassionate nursing care using a systematic process (also known as the nursing process), that focuses on the needs and preferences of the individual and their families while incorporating professional values and ethical principles into nursing practice.
+Quality Improvement Facility-specific processes participated in to promote quality nursing care.
 Responsibility Moral, legal, or mental accountability; reliability & trustworthiness.
 Safety A process of adopting vigilant surveillance to identify potential and actual errors from both system and individual perspectives.
 Teaching Facilitating the acquisition of knowledge, insight and skills.
 Technology The scientific method and material used to achieve an objective.
 Timeliness The quality or habit of arriving or being ready on time.